PlatinumVoyager/QuietWeeper/README.md

 ```c
 #include "raylib.h"
 ```
-...working correctly, as quietweeper does not rely on static compilation pre-runtime.
+...execute successfully, as quietweeper does not rely on static compilation pre-runtime.

 There is no associated `Makefile` within QuietWeeper's main directory as of version `1.2.2`.
 For now you will have to manually start the build process yourself via executing:
   * `gcc -std=c11 quietweeper.c -o quietweeper -I./include -lraylib -lGL -lm -lpthread -ldl -lrt -lX11 -lcivetweb -s`